-Α Excellent A student making an excellent effort is highly committed to getting the most out of all learning opportunities available. В Good A student making a good effort is responsible and hard-working and tries their best almost all of the time.
-C Acceptable A student making an acceptable effort is probably doing most of what they are supposed to do but is failing to push themselves to the most of their abilities.
+Α Excellent A student making an excellent effort is highly committed to getting the most out of all learning opportunities available. В Good A student making a good effort is responsible and hard-working and tries their best almost all of the time. С Acceptable A student making an acceptable effort is probably doing most of what they are supposed to do but is failing to push themselves to the most of their abilities.
 D Insufficient A student making an insufficient effort does not take their learning seriously and needs to drastically improve their attitude

-Assessment in the form of term grades/report cards is registered electronically in Managebac.
-Students can see their report cards, as well as teachers' comments, during their time at the school.
-All teachers are encouraged to add comments regarding thestudent's general performance.
+The grades are entered in Managebac, and all teachers are encouraged to add comments regarding the student's general performance.
 On two occasions, however, it is mandatory for the teacher to make explanatory comments, namely when:

-- The student drops more than one grade - The student is awarded a failing grade
+- The student drops two grades or more - The student is awarded a failing grade